How to Deploy hgwebdir.fcgi behind Nginx with Fab

 Now that you've got hgwebdir.fcgi running (you can make sure it works by going to http://hg.DOMAIN.COM), you'll probably want to customize the info about each repo by editing .hg/hgrc.

-[web] description = All about my repo contacts = Me
+description = All about my repo

-And that's it, you should now have a fast web-based browser for multiple repos
+And that’s it, you should now have a fast web-based browser for multiple repos 🙂

 Erlang Release Handling with Fab and Reltools